List of supporting Arrow characters: Virgil

 Virgil (portrayed by Christopher Gerard) is a member of the Ninth Circle, who works as an intermediary for Dante.
 Following Dante's death, Virgil appears to take over his role as Emiko Queen's second-in-command until turning on her in the season seven finale.

 W

-J.G.
-Walker

-J.G.
-Walker (portrayed by Garry Chalk) is a corrupt US Army general who frames Diggle to conceal his own illegal arms dealing, which is ultimately exposed.

 Amanda Waller

 Amanda Waller (portrayed by Cynthia Addai-Robinson) is the leader of A.R.G.U.S. and commander of the Suicide Squad.
 In season two, Waller often forces John Diggle to work for her on missions other A.R.G.U.S. agents are unwilling to perform.
 She tries to have Starling City destroyed during Slade Wilson's attack to contain the Mirakuru soldiers, only to be stopped by John and Lyla.
 She has used the codename "Mockingbird".
 She is killed after the Shadowspire soldiers infiltrate A.R.G.U.S. in season four.

 In the season three flashbacks, she rescues Oliver from Lian Yu after witnessing his progressive skills in combat and forces him to work for her and, in the process, furthers his training two years prior to his return to Starling City.